ember-intl/ember-intl/README.md

 ## Named Formats

 Specifying format options (e.g.: style="currency" currency="USD") in every use of format helper can become a problem in large code bases, and isn't DRY.
 Instead, you can provide named formats through the use of exporting a POJO from `app/formats`.
-All helpers accept a `format` property which accepts a key that maps to the format option under its respected type (time, date, number, relative).
+All helpers accept a `format` property which accepts a key that maps to the format option under its respected type (time, time, number, relative).

 For example: